xtivat0r/LockGITHUB-EA/README.md

 3. Upload the account_list.txt file to a web server accessible via URL.

-4. Open the MT4_EA_Lock.mq4 file in the MetaEditor or any text editor.
+4. Open the GITHUB MT4 LOCK.mq4 file in the MetaEditor or any text editor.

 5. Locate the OnInit() function within the source code.